gael-close/template-paper/README.md

 ## References

 Here are two articles generated from Quarto.
-The template here was derived from the setup used by the following 2 papers (also formatted by Quarto):
+The template here was derived from these.

 * G. Close, “Technical Writing and Publishing Data-Rich Articles with Quarto,” Sep.
 22, 2022.
 [Online].
 Available: https://gael-close.github.io/2209-tech-writing.html